Here are the nominations for the committee this year.

 I have been a member of LBS since 2017, and became actively involved in the society in 2018 when I took over the role of membership secretary.

-I have helped at fundraising events and went to several out-meetings in the 2019 season with my son Dudley (4Yrs old who just loves being in the processions!).
+I have helped out with various fundraising activities, and started going to the bonfire outmeetings with my son Dudley in 2019 who loves the processions!

 I am one of the core members of the “torch making team”.